jimmort25/jimlang/README.md

 #### Ast.hs
 This module outlines the abstract syntax tree for the language and should give sufficient background for the types of expressions that are supported by default.
-Mainly, our AST consists of atomic values (chars, booleans, integers, floats, strings, etc.) and then binary operators which can be chained together and nested at arbitrary depths.
-Our `Let`, `Lam`, `App`, and `Compose` data form the basis for the functional aspect of our language and they are treated as first-class citizens throughout the parsing and evaluation logic.
+Mainly, the AST consists of atomic values (chars, booleans, integers, floats, strings, etc.) and then binary operators which can be chained together and nested at arbitrary depths. `Let`, `Lam`, `App`, and `Compose` data form the basis for the functional aspect of the language and they are treated as first-class citizens throughout the parsing and evaluation logic.

 #### ParserMonad.hs
-`ParserMonad` forms the monadic plumbing for our parser.
+`ParserMonad` forms the monadic plumbing for the parser.
 It is essentially a modified version of the Maybe Monad in which `Nothing` represents a total failure of the parser and `Just (<parsed string>, <rest of input string>)` allows for a chaining of subparsers that are applied according to a precedence ordering.

 #### Parser.hs
 The `Parser` module contains all of the parsing logic for the language.
 The subparsers are chained together according to precedence laws which vary between mirroring those of Haskell and those of the C/C++ family.
 The main export of this API is the `parser` which, when combined with the `parse` execution method, can be used in the
-`repl` to show what an input string would be transformed into in terms of our abstract syntax tree via the command `parse parser <input string>`.
+`repl` to show what an input string would be transformed into in terms of the abstract syntax tree via the command `parse parser <input string>`.

 #### Eval.hs
-This module defines the evaluation logic for our AST and contains the data type `Val` which consists of definitions corresponding to 6 different values:
+This module defines the evaluation logic for the AST and contains the data type `Val` which consists of definitions corresponding to 6 different values:
 <pre>
 I               Integer Types
 F               Floating-Point Types